-This is a fireproof material (more than 1800 °C) whose high temperature resistance makes it ideal for places exposed to the high heat of casting, and not only of steel.
-Compared to silica sand, it differs in its higher cooling effect, resistance to penetration, and lower thermal expansion.
+This is a refractory material (more than 1800 °C) intended for places exposed to high heat in the casting production, and not just in steel casting.
+Compared to silica sand, it differs in its higher cooling effect, penetration resistance and lower thermal expansion.
 However, its relative density is higher.
-It also finds application in glass production where glass is tinted, as well as in ceramics.
+It is also used in the glass production where glass is tinted, as well as in the production of ceramics.

 Dolomite gravels and flours are characterised by a high CaMg(CO3)2 content (min.
 90 %) and a low CaCO3 content (only max.
 10 %), with a low Fe2O3 content.
-Dolomite aggregate is crushed and ground at Grudzeń Las into gravels and flours of various grain size.
-These are mostly applied in glassworks, where the calcium carbonate is used as a stabiliser, modifies viscosity and increases the durability of glass.
-Another major area of application is the construction industry.
+Dolomite aggregate is crushed and ground into gravels and flours of various grain sizes at Grudzeń Las.
+These are mostly applied in glassworks, where the calcium carbonate is used as a stabiliser.
+It also modifies viscosity and increases the durability of glass.
+Another major area of application is in the construction industry.

-Our kaolin is obtained through the wet removal of clay components from silica sandstone in silica sand production.
+Our kaolin is obtained through the wet removal of clay components from silica sandstone during silica sand production.
 This is followed by a multi-step process of dehydration in settlement tanks and a final compression.
-The result is sheets of kaolin with up to 25% moisture content.
-Our strength is the colour range of the kaolin, from a pale beige to red tones.
-It is intended primarily for the ceramic industry in the production of porcelain, sanitary equipment, ceramic tiling and glazes.
+As a result, we get kaolin sheets with the moisture content up to 25 %.
+Our strength lies in the colour scale, ranging from a pale beige to red tones.
+It is primarily intended for the ceramic industry, specifically for the production of porcelain, sanitary equipment, ceramic tiles and glazes.

 "It is our endeavour to satisfy every customer,

-so do not hesitate to turn to us with even highly specific requirements“
+so do not hesitate to contact us with even highly specific requirements“